 - The other 4 deals were made up of; RegTech company AQ Metrics, InsurTech specialist ClaimVantage and Infrastructure & Enterprise Software companies Moqom and Global Shares.

 The 10 most active FinTech investors in Ireland participated in almost 40% of deals between 2014 and Q1 2016

 - 37.9% of all investments in Ireland between 2014 and Q1 2017 were made by the top ten Investors.

 - Two of the top ten investors are based in Ireland; Enterprise Ireland and Kernel Capital.
 Of the other eight; Frontline Ventures, Octopus Ventures and Wayra are based in the UK, and the remaining five are based in the US.

-- Enterprise Ireland has made the most investments in the Ireland-based FinTech companies since 2014.
-The largest round they participated in during this time was a $3.25m venture round to AQ Metrics, a provider of automated risk monitoring and regulatory reporting.
+- Enterprise Ireland has made the most investments in Irish FinTech since 2014.
+The largest round they participated in during this time was a $3.25m venture round to AQ Metrics which provides automated risk monitoring and regulatory reporting.
 The second most active investor Frontline Ventures also participated in this round.